shubh24/shubh24.github.com/_posts/2020-03-08-Thinking about the long-term | Weekly Report 183.md

 On the fitness front, this week was quite mediocre - put in 2 short runs and one workout.
 My poor time management is leading to late nights at the office, and thus missed workouts. i hit the gym after around 10 days, and could feel the loss of muscle(have lost a kilogram), i constantly need to be on the grind.

-This weekend was another well-spent one, where i ticked off a bunch of to-do on Sunday, and took care of other things on Saturday.
+This weekend was another well-spent one, where i ticked off a bunch of to-dos on Sunday, and took care of other things on Saturday.
 Met an old friend after about a year, and also did brunch with our SG team - good weekend.

 Keep hammerin'